shelepuginivan/hakutest/website/docs/configuration/about.md

 The configuration of Hakutest is stored in a `config.yaml` file.
 The program searches for this file in the following directories:

--   **OS config directory** - Configuration directory defined by your operating system.
+-   **OS config directory** &mdash; Configuration directory defined by your operating system.
 It can vary depending on the operating system and its version used.
 The common paths are:

     <Tabs>
         <TabItem value="windows" label="Windows" default>